sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 #### (1) Prepare a PR to the [sourcegraph/website](https://github.com/sourcegraph/website) repository

 1. Check out a new branch in the [sourcegraph/website](https://github.com/sourcegraph/website) repository.
-1. Ensure documentation is up-to-date with everything listed under the `Coming Soon` section in the [CHANGELOG](../../CHANGELOG.md).
+1. Ensure documentation is up-to-date with everything listed under the `Unreleased chganges` section in the [CHANGELOG](../../CHANGELOG.md).
 Do not edit the `CHANGELOG.md` file yet.
 1. Update every old version number in the documentation to be the version number you are releasing.
 [Use search to do this](https://sourcegraph.sgdev.org/search?q=repo:%5Egithub%5C.com/sourcegraph/website%24+server%5C:2).
 1. Regenerate the site settings docs by running the last two commands mentioned under https://github.com/sourcegraph/website#documentation-pages
 1. Create the PR on the website repository, but do not merge it yet.